 Chamois is a tiny city located in the state of Missouri.
 With a population of 375 people and just one neighborhood, Chamois is the 449th largest community in Missouri.

-When you are in Chamois, you'll notice that it is more blue-collar than most other communities in America.
-43.70% of Chamois’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Chamois is a blue-collar town, with 43.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chamois is a city of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Chamois who work in office and administrative support (11.11%), teaching (9.63%), and community and social services (8.89%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Chamois has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Chamois has few renters and college students.
 But the biggest reason it is quieter in Chamois than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Chamois may be for you.